vrx-666/bacula-client/README.md

 ```
 TZ - timezone
 FD_Password - authentication password for Director (Bacula Server),
-              You can set it or will be generated automaticly,
+              You can set it or will be generated automatically,
-              after that You can check bacula-fd.conf or docker inspect
+              after that You can check it in bacula-fd.conf or docker inspect
 FD_Name - optional name	of backuped host,
-          could be omitted because Bacula Server is using it's own names directives for clients.
+          could be omitted because Bacula Server is using it's own names for clients.
 DIR_Name - Bacula Director Name, needed for authenticating Director on Clients
-FD_Port - (optionally) by default 9102
+FD_Port - (optional) by default 9102
 ```
 # Ports
 ```